-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Alexandria experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 2.6 months, from November 30 to February 16, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around January 4, with an average total accumulation of 0.7 inches.

 The rainless period of the year lasts for 9.5 months, from February 16 to November 30.
 The least rain falls around July 22, with an average total accumulation of 0.0 inches.